Archmage-Coalition/dndreams/src/main/resources/lore.md

 # The Affliction
 The affliction is the root of undeath, the source of madness and corruption, and the undoing of the ancient Vesican empire.
 It manifests itself in several forms based on the various aspects of mind and soul.

-The affliction is also known by another name: the Formless Flame.
-It is ultimately the soul of a great demon, which was woven into the streams of the World Fountain.
-Sometimes the soul itself is referred to as the Formless Flame instead of the affliction as a whole.
+The heart of the affliction is known as the Formless Flame.
+It is a primordial, demonic energy that attempts to burn down the natural order, and the mind and soul with it.

 ## Sculk
 The first form of the affliction, sculk is a soul-eating cancer that taints the world.
 Enough soul has been concentrated in the depths of the mountains to create Wardens, titans containing a nearly limitless supply of raw, concentrated soul, always hungering for more.
 Nothing distinct remains within the sculk, having reduced the souls consumed into a mixture of pointless memories.